Heart Inflammation

 Different age groups are at risk for different types of heart inflammation.

 • Although they can affect all ages, myocarditis and pericarditis occur more often in young adults.
-Pericarditis also commonly affects middle-aged adults.
+Pericarditis also affects middle-aged adults.

 • Older adults are more at risk for endocarditis caused by bacteria.